curtis/honeypot-captcha/README.markdown

       ...
     </form>

+### Protection for actions other than `create` and `update`

+If you have a non-RESTful action that needs honeypot protection, simply add the before filter for that action in your controller.
+For example:

+    prepend_before_filter :protect_from_spam, :only => [:subscribe]

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.